uapi-group/specifications/website/content/_index.md

 ---
-title: UAPI group specifications
+title: UAPI Group Specifications
 ---

-# UAPI group specifications
+# UAPI Group Specifications

 See the menu on the left for a list of all specifications.